Reserve Bank Board

 The relationship of the Reserve Bank Board with the Government is set out in section 11 of the Reserve Bank Act.
 Thus, the ‘Government is to be informed ... from time to time, of the Bank's monetary and banking policy’.
 In practice this is done in the regular, generally monthly meetings which the Governor and Deputy Governor have with the Treasurer, shortly after each meeting of the Reserve Bank Board.

-The Commonwealth Authorities and Companies Act 1997 specifies that the Board must prepare an annual report, for presentation to the Treasurer and tabling in Parliament by the end of October.
+The Public Governance, Performance and Accountability Act 2013 specifies that the Governor must prepare an annual report by 15 October, for presentation to the Treasurer and tabling in the Parliament.

 In addition to the Reserve Bank Board, the Reserve Bank has another board, the Payments System Board, which is responsible for the Reserve Bank's payments system policy.